prajaktajagdale/slate/source/index.html.md

 }
 ```

-IDPS clients are provided with an ability to retrieve a list of all items.
+The IDPS API enables clients to retrieve a list of all items.
 The ItemListResponse object contains such a list of items
 returned in a paginated form.